zelenushechka/devops-way/README.md

 ```

-# CI/CD Pipeline Documentation
+# 🔧 CI/CD Pipeline Documentation

-This document describes how the CI/CD pipeline for the project is implemented using GitHub Actions.
+Implement  CI/CD pipeline for the project using GitHub Actions.
 The pipeline is designed following industry best practices and automates the following tasks:

 - **Building and pushing Docker images** to a container registry.
 - **Automatically updating Kubernetes deployments** when a new image is pushed.